-Our next cohort begins in Fall 2019.
+Our next cohort begins in January 2020.
 Online applications are accepted on a rolling admissions basis.

 Applicants will be evaluated on the following criteria: managerial experience, undergraduate/graduate performance, letters of recommendation, essay response, and a personal interview for entrance into the program.
 For additional details related to the application requirements, please visit the Graduate School Catalog.

 After an initial evaluation of your application, you will be invited to a one-hour interview with the Academic Director of the EMBA program and/or a 3-4 person panel.
 As your personal approach to learning is important, so is the contribution you’ll make to the learning of others in your cohort.
 In the interview, candidates will be asked questions related to the following key attributes.